 Candidates tend to look similar on paper, but it’s possible to identify the ones who really matter with the help of screening.
 There are two main ways to screen candidates in IT: through technical screening and phone interviews.
 Both of these methods verify different skills, but when combined, they are a highly efficient way of pre-selecting people who should be invited to the on-site interviews.
 The more precise you are in your technical screening, the more you reduce your candidate pool without sacrificing the final Quality of Hire.
 That’s a win for everyone because, a) you’re not wasting time on non-viable candidates, and b) non-viable candidates don’t waste their time talking to you.
 Without a doubt, the right phone interview questions can help you achieve your recruitment goals.
-Here’s the list of the best ones.
+Here’s the list of the best questions to ask in a phone interview.

 - Could you tell me a little bit about yourself?